Issei-177013/Cloudflare-Utils/README.md

 ### Logs

-The output of the cron job and script executions (like `config_manager.py`) will be logged in `/opt/Cloudflare-Utils/log_file.log`.
-You can check this log file to ensure that the updates are happening as expected.
+The output of the cron job and script executions are stored in rotating log files in the `/opt/Cloudflare-Utils/logs/` directory.
+The main log file is `app.log`.
+Log files are rotated daily, and up to 7 days of logs are kept.
+You can check these log files to ensure that the updates are happening as expected.

 ---